-While studying at the University of Auckland, I’m also employed as an Intern at Sandfield.
-I’m working with the Crossfire EDI team where we have built a web app for customers to manage their orders, products, and EDI implementations.
-I work with the full stack, developing with ES6, React, ASP.NET, and Microsoft SQL Server.
+I’m was employed as an Intern at Sandfield from November 2016 - September 2017.
+I worked with the Crossfire EDI team where we built a web app for customers to manage their orders, products, and EDI implementations.
+I worked with the full stack, developing with ES6, React, ASP.NET, and Microsoft SQL Server.

-Through the creation of this app, we have seen a significant reduction in support time and costs for the Crossfire EDI product.
+Through the creation of this app, we saw a significant reduction in support time and costs for the Crossfire EDI product.

 For many years I have loved building open-source apps as an opportunity to learn new technologies and skills outside of work and school.

 Transit is a progressive web app for getting around Auckland.
 It uses Auckland Transport’s GTFS and real-time data to provide an easy way to check lines and schedules on the go.

 Transfer was supposed to be the best FTP + SFTP app for Windows.
 However, a public release is not currently possible due to issues with the Windows Store and our application architecture.
 If we can’t distribute the app in the store, we will open-source the code in the future.

 I helped build Gradiator (a CSS gradients app), Lightread - which won the first Ubuntu App Showdown, and Stormcloud - a weather app that was the best selling app in the Ubuntu Store ever.
 These projects have not been maintained, but the source code is available to download and modify.

 My micro projects are similar to my side projects, but they only do one thing and do it well.